geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-02-02/meeting-transcript.md

 So also let's just a product of shape.

 ##### **Geohot** [[00:10:42](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=642)]
 Yes.
 It's product.
 It's product.
 You match shape because it can't be symbolic.
 Okay.
 So it's a product.
-So if you if you look at the range of fire, it's a product.
+So if you if you look at the rangeify, it's a product.

 ##### **Geohot** [[00:11:02](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=662)]
-And then it's the range of fire.
-After range of fire runs, it rewrites the UOPS to be like D type float.
+And then it's the rangeify.
+After rangeify runs, it rewrites the UOps to be like D type float.
 That's what it is inside of the range.

 ##### **Geohot** [[00:11:12](https://www.youtube.com/watch?v=GL9FmVHIYXs&t=672)]
 And then index and jet become the same thing.
 Okay.
 So we currently have jet and R, but it doesn't have to be an R.